-Frank Greene, Freddie Hendrix, Brandon Lee, Nabate Isles: trumpet
+Frank Greene, Freddie Hendrix, Brandon Lee, Nabate Isles: trumpets

-Steve Davis, Michael Dease, James Burton, Douglas Purviance: trombone
+Steve Davis, Michael Dease, James Burton, Douglas Purviance: trombones

 Ron Blake, Dan Pratt: tenor saxophone

 Where and how does Christian McBride find the time to do what he does?
 His plate is full about nine times over, what with his work as bassist, composer, bandleader, educator, jazz advocate, public speaker, radio personality, DJ, and Artistic Director for the Newport Jazz Festival.
 It's no wonder that it took him six years to get this juggernaut of a big band back together in the studio.

 This album serves as the long-awaited follow-up to The Good Feeling (Mack Avenue, 2011), the group's Grammy-winning debut.
 And like its lauded predecessor, Bringin' It presents a tight and tasty program of music designed by McBride and bolstered by his bass.
 Everything you've come to expect from this musical dynamo—taste, punch, humor, intelligence, solid gold grooves, an appreciation for lyricism—is here for the taking.
 Styles and settings vary greatly from track to track and moment to moment, but this ensemble is remarkably consistent through it all.